-Advice on Fire Drills in Chippenham
+Advice on Fire Drills

 Fire drills should be regularly carried out once or preferably twice a year as part of any businesses Fire Safety Management Plan but is unfortunately one aspect which is often overlooked and undervalued.
 Even when fire drills are carried out they follow the same course of action time and time again with Staff becoming familiar with the expected response.